-LAND USE PLAN
+LAND USE PLAN, 2006

-The Imagine Currituck 2040 Vision Plan is the land use plan for Currituck County approved by the North Carolina Division Coastal Management and adopted by the Board of Commissioners.
+The land use plan for Currituck County approved by the North Carolina Division Coastal Management and the adopted by the Board of Commissioners.

 LANDFILL, CONSTRUCTION DEBRIS

 A solid waste disposal facility consisting of an area of land or an excavation used for disposal of solid waste resulting solely from construction, remodeling, repair, or demolition operations on pavement, buildings, or other structures.